undefinedJulia Bishop

 What is the course about?

 Come and explore the mouth-watering temptations of the 'Baroque Buffet', sampling delicious repertoire for permutations of strings and wind, and finding out about ‘le bon goût’ along the way!
-This is your chance to explore drama, affect, rhetoric, exuberance, good manners (and possibly bad), passion and daring...to name but a few characteristics of this extraordinary period of music and artistic history.
+This is your chance to explore drama, affect, rhetoric, exuberance, good manners (and possibly bad), passion and daring... to name but a few characteristics of this extraordinary period of music and artistic history.
 Stimulate your musical taste buds through fleeting encounters with strangers or old friends guided by our tutors.
 This is guaranteed to be fun, challenging and hopefully satiating!
-There will be an emphasis on small ensembles (pre-formed groups are welcome) as well as a mixture of orchestra coaching.
-We will be playing at A=440.

 What will we cover?